klevultd/frontend-sdk/examples/react/README.md

 const similarRes = await KlevuFetch(similarProducts([product.id]))
 ```

-In this case we can call the _recommendationClick_ method of the KlevuEvents object to log click analytics events into KMC
+In this case, we can call the _recommendationClick_ method of the KlevuEvents object to log click analytics events into KMC

 ```jsx
 <RecommendationBanner